 Patients reported a significant reduction in the severity of these symptoms after using cannabis medicine.
 Overall, medical marijuana was well tolerated and some patients had lasting levels of improvement.
 As reported by Nucleus One, medical marijuana can decrease or substitute opioid prescriptions with fewer side effects, better quality of effects, better symptom management and less withdrawal potential.

 Medical cannabis has widespread support as a palliative treatment for cancer.
 Researchers collected and analyzed data from cancer patients participating in a medical cannabis treatment program to see if patients found relief from common cancer side effects.
 Out of the patients who remained in the study after 6 months, 95.9% reported an improvement in their condition.

 Is Cancer a Qualifying Condition in the Medical Marijuana Program in Texas?

-Currently, terminal cancer qualifies under the Texas Compassionate Use Program.
-All cancer diagnoses will qualify starting on September 1, 2021 due to the passage of HB 1535.
+Yes, all cancer diagnoses qualify for medical marijuana in Texas.
 To quickly review your eligibility at no cost, fill out the Schedule a Free Consultation form below.
 Once approved, you will be scheduled for a virtual appointment with a registered physician.